hugolpz/audio-cmn/README.md

 * v.0.1.0: clean up data by deleting the cmn-*5.ext items since copies of cmn-*1.mp3
 * v.0.1.1: add ./18k-abr (<40MB), an optimized version of ./64kb with understable sound quality
 * v.0.1.2: improve README.md ; Add ./lists/ and script for comparison with the HSK2012.
-* v.0.2.0: 2018's fix for critical bug on some audios ; Add 24k and 96k ; share the conversion commands via compress-raw.bash
+* v.2.0.0: [BREAKING CHANGE] Merge back former /hskzi/ and /hsk/ back together.
+[Others]: fix for critical bug on some audios ; Add 24k and 96k ; share the conversion commands via compress-raw.bash

 ### License
 * CC-by-sa.
 See table upper for authors.